 The EU VAT directive is a document, created by the European Commission, that contains the common rules governing Value Added Tax collection and regulation in the EU.
 Based on the EU laws, member states must incorporate the directive in their national legislation.
 Even though the directive does not unify the VAT related laws within the member countries or define requirements for receiving an EU VAT identification number, it draws a framework and introduces some tax-related restrictions in the union.
-It is important to know the most important implications of the directive: a defined place of supply and the restrictions of VAT EU rates, and MOSS platform for digital sales.
+It is important to know the most important implications of the directive: a defined place of supply and the restrictions of VAT EU rates, and an OSS platform for digital sales.

 Even though the directive applies to all European member states, the taxation in each of these countries is not uniform.
 In order to achieve smooth transactions and clarify the country responsible for VAT collection, the European Commission defined what is the place of supply when selling goods in the EU.
 Based on the directive, the place of supply of goods is either the location at the time of supply or the place where the customer is located, whenever intra-community goods are delivered, or power supplies used.